gaogaotiantian/ColorFight/README.md

 + You need some extra settings to make it work.

-    + ```heroku config:set ADMIN_PASSWORD=``` sets the admin password to restart the ga      me.
-You should probably set this for an official game otherwise anyone has the to restart your game
+    + ```heroku config:set ADMIN_PASSWORD=``` sets the admin password to restart the game.
+You should probably set this for an official game otherwise anyone can           restart your game when it's on going.

     + ```heroku config:set GAME_FEATURE='{"base":true, "gold":true, "energy":true, "boost":true, "blast":true, "multiattack":true}'```
       sets the feature in the game.
-      This will enable you to change the features in enviroment variable instead of changing the code.
+      This will allow you to change the features in enviroment variable instead of changing the code.

-    + (optional) ```heroku config:set GAME_REFRESH_INTERVAL=``` sets the interval
+    + (Optional) ```heroku config:set GAME_REFRESH_INTERVAL=``` sets the interval
       for game refresh.
-The smaller this value is, the faster the game will calculate everything, thus slower your server.
+The smaller this value is, the more frequently the game will calculate everything,
+      thus slower your server will be.
 The default value is 0.1.

 + You need to change the server address in some js files to point it to your own server.